adamtopczewski/weather-app/src/README.md

 # weather-app
+Weather application that lets the user find information about temperature and weather conditions, by providing a location name or clicking on the map.
-Small weather app made with OpenWeatherMap, GoogleMaps and Skycons API's.
+Made with OpenWeatherMap, GoogleMaps and Skycons API's.

-Idea is to practice API's communication while using Design Patterns.
+Main purpuse is to train API's communication while using Design Patterns.